 I am fortunate: I have an established career, and can focus on my Asian market through a new representation at Artrue International, as well as continue to work with the good people at Dillon Gallery (also on 25th, for now) in New York City.
 I can be entrepreneurial, and create a support system surrounding my art.
 I’ve always believed that every challenge is an opportunity to create a new wineskin.
 But when an ecosystem is decimated, it’s harder to find ways to encourage the next generation.

-I have been able to focus on developing my "inner eye" in my farmhouse, and to write as well as to paint.
-My new book, Culture Care, will outline some strategies for the next horizon, and perhaps new opportunities for culture.
-(The book release is at the next "Art, Love and Beauty" gathering on 12/11th at 7 pm at IAM, 38 West 39th St., 3rd Floor, NYC).
-IAM will be a place to attempt to create a microcosm that makes art sustainable and generative.
+I have been able to focus on developing my “inner eye” in my farmhouse, and to write as well as to paint.
+My books Culture Care, Silence and Beauty and now Art&Faith: A Theology of Making, will outline some strategies for the next horizon, and perhaps new opportunities for culture.
+IAMCultureCare non profit, and Culture Care Creative Inc (For profit company I co-founded that birthed the Kintsugi Academy) will be a place to attempt to create a microcosm that makes art sustainable and generative.

 To me, to paint is to practice the “Presence of God” in the process of creating.
 Whether I have a market for my work is secondary to the practice of the “art of seeing” that is fundamental to my being.
 I urge you to do the same: whether your “art” be painting, writing, theatre, dance, music—or being a first responder, or a nurse, or an engineer—develop your “inner eye” and create with faith.